xtremekforever/swift-stm32c011-examples/README.md

 ## MMIO Demos

-Most of the demos in this repo use swift-mmio for register access and the swift-cortex-m library for accessing features of the Cortex-M core.
+All of the demos that use swift-mmio for register access are found under the `mmio` subdirectory:

 - [blink (MMIO)](./mmio/blink): A very simple demo that blinks LED3.
 - [joystick (MMIO)](./mmio/joystick): Demo of using the joystick ADC input to blink LED3 at different rates depending on what direction the joystick is depressed.
 - [usart (MMIO)](./mmio/usart): Demo of printing to USART2 (Grove connector on the DK) and echoing back characters received.
 LED3 is flashed on USART activity.

-Each of the demo projects has their own `Makefile` for compiling the project and linking it for the STM32C011.
+Each of the demo projects has a `Makefile` for compiling the project and linking it.

+> [!NOTE]
+> These projects all depend on the [swift-stm32c011](https://github.com/xtremekforever/swift-stm32c011) library for common functionality on the STM32C011.
+This library also contains and uses the patched SVD file for the STM32C011 to generate its register definitions using the SVD2Swift tool that is part of the MMIO library.

 ## Scripts